tonyfast/data-science-101-cwe-materials/curriculum/02-materials/lesson.md

 <a name="conclusion"></a>
 ## Conclusion: Review + Recap Topics (10 mins)

-> Review Deliverables

-> Review Topics Covered
+> Review Deliverables & Topics Covered

+Ok, let's review!
 In this workshop, we've covered the following topics:

 - Why data science?
 - What can data science do for me?
-- The data science workflow
+- What is the data science workflow?
-- Analyze and visualize data using Python (pandas, matplotlib, NumPy, etc.)
+- What tools are commonly used to analyze and visualize data using Python (pandas, matplotlib, NumPy, etc.)
-- Understand the role of algorithms and their relationship with machine learning
+- How to define algorithms and their role in different types of machine learning
-- Understand the main concepts behind a decision tree to make predictions
+- How to begin applying these concepts to make real world predictions

 ***